How to apply

 As part of the online application form you will be asked to submit the following documents.
 Once you’ve started an application form you may also access these through your online profile, under the ‘Submit Supplemental Items’ section.

 We require your official transcript to be sent directly from each institution where you have attended for credit.
 Take a look at our transcript guide on how to do this and make sure you meet our requirements.
 The mailing address is contained within.

 IMPORTANT FOR APPLICANTS WHO HAVE NOT GRADUATED AT THE TIME OF APPLYING:

-If you will be conferring your Bachelor degree in the spring or summer of 2018 only an unofficial copy of your academic transcript to-date is required by the Documents Deadline date.
+Please note that only an unofficial copy of your academic transcript to-date is required by the Application Deadline date.
 You may upload this copy to the Supplemental Items section of your application.
 Successful applicants who are granted conditional admission into the program will be asked to submit a final official copy upon graduation.